How we use your information

 Access to your information

-The Data Protection Act 1998 gives you the general right to see or to be given a copy of personal data held about you.
-Maximium fees for access and providing copies are set down by Law.
-For further information please contact the General Manager.
+You have the right to see or to be given a copy of personal data held about you.
+For further information please contact the Surgery.

 Security of Information

 Information held about you, whether on paper or computerised, is protected from unauthorised access.
 Paston Surgery has an IT Security & Information Governance Policy.